dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 > This method is deprecated.

-Get the currently actived camera.
+Get the currently active camera.

 <div class="sample-code-prefix"></div>
 >- Objective-C